kuyawa/HarmonyJS_SDK/readme.md

 Here be dragons...

+## What do you want to learn?
+- How to use as wallet developer
+- How to use as Dapp developer
+- How to integrate in exchange

+### How to use as wallet developer

+As a wallet developer you will be able to:

+- generate addresses
+- store private keys and mnemonic phrases
+- import and export keys
+- get balance from address
+- get tx history
+- add tokens
+- send tokens
+- change networks
+- connect wallet to dapps

 ## Accounts

 The first thing you want to do is create an account to send and receive ONE as the native asset in the network: